Aug 17, 2010

 }

-gcj -O3 -fno-bounds-check -mfpmath=sse -ffast-math -march=native \
+gcj -O3 -fno-bounds-check -mfpmath=sse -ffast-math -march=native \On my notebooks, I use

 --main=VectorMultiplication -o vec-mult VectorMultiplication.java